-Panel Wording Fault Condition Corrective Action START FAULT Indicates a starter relay failure.
+Panel Wording Fault Condition Corrective Action START (white) Start relay is in START mode.
+If START switch has not been engaged and there is zero indication on AMPS gauge; START relay has malfunctioned and helicopter is on battery power.
+START circuit breaker - OUT.
+Land as soon as practical.
+START FAULT Indicates a starter relay failure.
 Engine may not start.
 Throttle to OFF.
 T/R CHIP Ferrous particles in tail rotor gearbox oil.
 Land as soon as possible.
 XMSN CHIP Ferrous particles in transmission oil.
 Land as soon as possible.